 CBT facilitators must engage community members through all steps of the process, from community preparation to marketing, with regular reflection and discussion.

 A core of consistent community members, prepared to commit for the whole process is essential for success.

-At the beginning, during studying the potential for CBT, the facilitator should not push the communities to commit.
-However, after the facilitator and community members have explored and identified real opportunities for CBT products and CBT marketing partnerships / channels, the community can be asked to make a commitment for the next steps of training, which require time, money and effort.
+In the beginning, during studying the potential for CBT, the facilitator should not push the communities to commit.
+However, after the facilitator and community members have explored and identified real opportunities for CBT products and CBT marketing partnerships/channels, the community can be asked to commit the next steps of training, which require time, money and effort.

 After having implemented CBT for some time, I had an opportunity to share with friends from the Philippines and Indonesia.
 I found that social movements for change were built on community empowerment and long-term persistence of development workers.